nearai/private-ml-sdk/README.md

 ### Run the Local KMS

+Before launching the CVM, ensure that the Local KMS is operational, as it provides the essential keys required for the proper initialization of the CVM.
+These keys are derived from the local TEE hardware environment.

-Before launch the CVM, please make sure the `Local KMS` is running, which privide the essential keys for the CVM to be properly initialized.
-The Local KMS can be launched by following commands:
+The Local KMS service can be launched by following commands:

 ```bash
 cd Private-ML-SDK/meta-dstack-nvidia/dstack/key-provider-build/